 To reduce the paralysis by analysis, we've compiled a list of the top companies and the reasons you may want to work with them.

-Point-to-point fiber technology provides excellent connectivity to offices that need direct connections between remote servers and local workstations.
-Signing on for P2P is an especially logical move when you want to connect different buildings in a campus environment, or if you want high availability and a secure connection to a remote site.
+Signing on for point-to-point (P2P) circuits is an especially logical move when you want to connect different buildings in a campus environment, or if you want high availability and a secure connection to a remote site.